SiddhataPatil/Todo/README.md

 ## Notes

-Before starting to make this app, I referred this [Article](http://www.wired.com/2016/03/best-to-do-list-app/), which helped me plan and design my Priorityeee App.
+List It App is a modified version of the open source project, SwiftNotes.

 **Problem**:I spent almost an hour trying to figure out where exactly did R.java (generated file) got vanished from my working project.
 **Solution**: I started a new application project and copied all my files there.

 ## Application Configuration setting

-Android SDK Version: Eclipse IDE for Android Developers	Version: 8.0.2.201202111925
+Android Studio Version: 2.2.3

-Minimum Required SDK: API 16: Android 4.1 (Jelly Bean)
+Minimum Required SDK: API 23

-Target SDK: API 21: Android 4.X (L Preview)

-Project Build Target: Android 5.0

 ## License